Wally Gator

-Wally Gator is an American animated television series produced by Hanna-Barbera Productions that originally aired as one of the segments from the 1962–1963 block The Hanna-Barbera New Cartoon Series.
-The other two segments that compose the series are Lippy the Lion and Hardy Har Har and Touché Turtle and Dum Dum.
-The segment consisted of 52 episodes over one year.
-He appears in the HBO Max series Jellystone! where he is portrayed as the town ditz and played by Jeff Bergman.
+Wally Gator is an American animated television series produced by Hanna-Barbera Productions that originally aired as one of the three segments from the syndicated block The Hanna-Barbera New Cartoon Series.
+The other two segments that compose the series are Touché Turtle and Dum Dum and Lippy the Lion and Hardy Har Har.
+The segment consisted of 52 episodes that aired from September 3, 1962, to August 26, 1963.

+Wally Gator appears in the HBO Max series Jellystone!, where he is portrayed as the town ditz and voiced by Jeff Bergman.

 Plot

 Wally Gator (voiced by Daws Butler impersonating Ed Wynn) is an anthropomorphic, happy-go-lucky alligator who wears a collar and a pork pie hat.
 Although his catchy theme song describes him as a "swingin' alligator of the swamp," his home is in the city zoo.
 Mr. Twiddle (voiced by Don Messick) is the zookeeper who keeps a close watch on Wally, who likes to check out what life is like in the outside world.